FarzamA/fivem-loading-screen-docs/docs/upgrade.md

     - Delete all `.js` files (these are the old build outputs).
     - Copy the new `.js` files from the latest release into `html/assets/`.

+3. Update `fxmanifest.lua`
+    - If you're upgrading to `v1.0.5` or higher, make sure to update your `fxmanifest.lua` to reflect the changes for WebM file paths.
+    - Ensure the `webm` files are included under the files section in fxmanifest.lua:

+    ```lua
+    files {
+        'html/assets/*.webm',  -- Updated to include WebM file paths
+        -- other assets
+    }
+    ```

+Note: If you're already using WebM videos, this step is necessary to ensure compatibility with the latest release.

 ✅ That’s it!
 Your loading screen is now running the latest version.

 ## ⚠️ Tips & Reminders